varun-jalandery/dynaint/README.md

 This project is done in node js.
 For unit and functional tests mocha and chai libraries are used.

+Unit tests and functional tests automatically run when code is committed.
+If tests fail, code is not committed.

+Also linting runs automatically, when code is committed, if linting fails, code is not committed.

 For computing test coverage istanbul library is used.

 For making requests to aws api gateways in functional tests, aws4